 This story was originally published and last updated .

-Android has been around for over 10 years now, and with every passing update, Google has added and removed tons of little features, settings, and tools from its much-loved mobile operating system.
+With over a decade under its belt, Android has built a long history as Google's mobile operating system.
+And in that history are dozens of little features, changes, and updates that have added, removed, or modified aspects of that OS in subtle and not-so-subtle ways.
 But for every new option Google brings to Android, we're probably forgetting one that been in there for years that we've simply not bothered to use in a while.
 And in some cases, these are pretty genuinely useful things!

 Update: The update is now live in the Store – find it by hitting the widget at the end of the post.